roytang/blog/content/posts/2017/02/weekend-project-twitter-trivia-bot.md

 ---
-title: 'Weekend Project: Twitter Trivia Bot'
 author: roy
-type: post
-date: 2017-02-23T01:30:00+00:00
-url: /2017/02/weekend-project-twitter-trivia-bot/
 categories:
 - Software Development
+date: 2017-02-23 01:30:00
 tags:
 - projects
 - python
+title: 'Weekend Project: Twitter Trivia Bot'
+type: post
+url: /2017/02/weekend-project-twitter-trivia-bot/
 ---

 I had been meaning to try writing a Twitter bot for a while now.&nbsp;I figured a trivia bot would be pretty easy to implement, so I spent some time a couple of weekends to rig one together.

 It&#8217;s (mostly) working now, the bot is active as&nbsp;[triviastorm on Twitter][1], with a supporting webapp deployed on&nbsp;<http://trivia.roytang.net/>.
 The bot tweets out a trivia question once every&nbsp;hour.
 It will then award points to the first five people who gave the correct answer.&nbsp;The bot will only recognize answers given as a direct reply to the tweet with the question, and only those submitted within the one hour period.